CHAPTER TWENTY THREE

 Keith fabricated multiple-camera-and-monitor control boards with pan and tilt controls that weren’t available through our CCTV suppliers.
 We had no way to remotely control zoom in those days, and resolution was not that good, so strategic placement of cameras was essential.
 We excelled at what we crafted, and a steady stream of work came in.

-After a couple months of repeated inquiries, and failing to get any of my $3,000 of expenses refunded, I recognized that I was being used, wasn’t going to get my money back, and I quit that position.
+After a few months of repeated inquiries, and failing to get any of my $3,000 of expenses refunded, I recognized that I was being used, wasn’t going to get my money back, and I quit that position.

 After much discussion with Lea, we temporarily moved our young family in with my mom and dad in Moberly, Missouri, where we could start a new life.
 I heard a few months later through a former co-worker that Mike had committed suicide with his pistol.